mkuchenbecker/brewery3/README.md

 It's the third set of brewery software I've built.
 Brewery1 was an arduino brewery, and brewery2 was a RaspberryPi python brewery with a Django frontend.

+The brewery software is designed so each component lives on its own service.
+The `Brewery` server makes GRPC calls to `Thermometer` to get temeratures and `Switch` heating elements.

+Information is logged to InfluxDb where it can then be used with Grafana.

+## Major TODOs

+- Spin up the InfluxDb server to ingest logs and metrics.
+- Get Grafana dashboard up.
+- Create GUI (currently controlled by CLI).